ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Output formats
 ----------------

-``rocprofv3`` supports the following output formats:

-- SQLite3 Database (Default)
+- rocpd (SQLite3 Database (Default))
 - CSV
 - JSON (Custom format for programmatic analysis only)
 - PFTrace (Perfetto trace for visualization with Perfetto)
 - OTF2 (Open Trace Format for visualization with compatible third-party tools)

+The default output format is ``rocpd``.
+To know more about the rocpd format, see :ref:`using-rocpd-output-format`.
-To specify the output format, use:
+To specify the particular output format, use the ``--output-format`` option followed by the desired format.

 .. code-block::

    rocprofv3 -i input.txt --output-format json -- <application_path>

 Format selection is case-insensitive and multiple output formats are supported.
-While ``--output-format json`` exclusively enables JSON output, ``--output-format csv json pftrace otf2`` enables all four output formats for the run.
+While ``--output-format json`` exclusively enables JSON output, ``--output-format csv json pftrace otf2, rocpd`` enables all four output formats for the run.

 For PFTrace trace visualization, use the PFTrace format and open the trace in `ui.perfetto.dev <https://ui.perfetto.dev/>`_.